 More precisely, that area consists of the southwestern section of Uganda, on the continent of Africa.
 However, even there the Muhure has a severely restricted zone of habitation.
 It lives along the banks of the Mpanga River, before its outlet near Lake George.

-In addition, it limits its presence even more specifically.
+It limits its presence even more specifically, however.
 This occurs given the knowledge that the species also only appears within a certain range of altitude.
-Further, that extremely restrictive range extends from 3,280 – 4,265 ft (1,000 – 1,300 m) above sea level.
+That extremely restrictive habitat range also happens to extend from 3,280 – 4,265 ft (1,000 – 1,300 m) above sea level.

 There, it only grows on rocky slopes and sheer granite faces.
 This small area where the Muhure appears consists of high grasses amid a savanna, and a dense evergreen forest.
 This species of flora achieves its pollination via a combination of insects and the wind itself.

-Additionally, a fairly wide variety of animals feed on the outer coat.
-These subsequently leave the seeds behind, where some of them later germinate.
+A fairly wide variety of native animals also feed on the outer coat.
+These species subsequently leave the seeds behind, where some of them later germinate.
 Finally, however, many of the seeds are consumed entirely, being a popular food source for baboons.